openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 startAbilityWithAccount(want: Want, accountId: number, options?: StartOptions): Promise\<void\>;

-Starts an ability with the account ID specified.
+Starts a UIAbility with the account ID specified.
 This API uses a promise to return the result.

 **Required permissions**: ohos.permission.INTERACT_ACROSS_LOCAL_ACCOUNTS